nathanl/authority/README.md

 ## TODO

+- Add a TL;DR section at the top of this file
 - Determine exact syntax for checking rules during a controller action
 - Add customizable logger for authorization violations
 - Generator